-Pine District Update for October 8, 2013
+Pine District Update for January 28, 2014

-Peoria Police Department Partners to Offer Unwanted Prescription Drug Take Back
+Peoria Police Offer Drug Collection

 This initiative addresses a vital public safety and public health issue.
-Medicines that left unused in home cabinets are highly susceptible to misuse, theft and abuse.
-Rates of prescription drug abuse in the U.S. are alarmingly high, as are the number of accidental poisonings and overdoses due to these drugs.
+Americans are now advised that their usual methods for disposing of unused medicine, flushing them down the toilet or throwing them in the trash, both pose potential safety and health hazards.
+In addition, rates of prescription drug abuse in the U.S. are alarmingly high, as are the number of accidental poisonings and overdoses due to these drugs.
 Studies show that a majority of abused prescription drugs are obtained from family and friends, including from the home medicine cabinet.
-In addition, Americans are now advised that their usual methods for disposing of unused medicine, flushing them down the toilet or throwing them in the trash, both pose potential safety and health hazards.

-The National Prescription Drug Take-Back Day aims to provide a safe, convenient, and responsible means of disposal, while also educating the general public about the potential for abuse of these medications.
+These drug boxes aim to provide a safe, convenient, and responsible means of disposal, while also educating the general public about the potential for abuse of these medications.

-23100 West Lake Pleasant Parkway
+23100 N. Lake Pleasant Parkway